dabin-im/AcademicManagement/README.md

 Every student and professor can apply for graduation and retirement, and they are able to see the date when they graduated or retired

 This program consists of three main parts.
-- This application can manage all models such as Department, Course, Professor, and student using Administration class.
+- This application can manage all models such as Department, Professor, and Student using Administration class.
 - The department are available to see its information and have information regarding students and professors.
 - The department can manage information of all students and professor